Guarantees and warranties for second-hand vehicles

 New vehicle warranty

-You must still give a statutory warranty to the buyer even if the vehicle is still covered by a new vehicle warranty.
-However, you and the buyer can agree to have the manufacturer do repairs if they're required.
+You must still give a statutory warranty to the buyer even if the vehicle also includes a new vehicle warranty.
+However, the buyer can decide to have the manufacturer do repairs if they're required.

 If you sell a used vehicle by auction, you must still give a statutory warranty unless the vehicle is exempt.